A breakthrough in medical outcome predictions,

 A backdrop enables an unlimited set of useful and actionable analyses.

 Knowing all of the comorbid factors in a medical data set is not enough for accurate and useful outcome predictions.
 These factors do not exist as isolated pairs, but combine to create complex webs of influence on any given outcome.
 Useful results require the ability to calculate the joint contribution of multiple factors which in turn depend on one another.

-Our Prediction Engine, the other key part of our solution, does just that when you query your backdrop about any outcome of interest.
+HOPE, the other key software module in our solution, does just that when you query your backdrop about any outcome of interest.
 Backdrop includes a powerful means to understand the impact of all demographic factors on outcomes.
 The contribution of every clinical and demographic factor to every prediction is clear, so all conclusions are fully explainable.

 Backdrop is commercializing the latest innovations from